 Identifying InsectsWhen you see an insect in your home or property, your first response will likely be to shoo it away.
 However, Insect Identification advises that careful observation of pests can yield important information, helping you determine why you are having a problem and where any nests might be.

-In identifying insects, where and what time of day you originally spotted it is relevant.
-It is also helpful to have your camera ready, so you can zoom in close and take photos.
-Questions to ask yourself include:
+In identifying insects, where and what time of day you first saw them is relevant.
+It is also helpful to have your camera ready so you can zoom in close and take photos.
+When observing these insects, some questions to ask yourself include:

 - Does it have wings?
-Some insects have wings that are somewhat ornamental, whereas others use them for actual flying.
+Some insects have somewhat ornamental wings, whereas others use them for actual flying.

 - Does it have unusual markings?
 Insects can often be identified by markings on their head or back.

 - Does it have antennae or feelers?
-If so, make note of whether they end in a straight point or have knotted ends.
+If so, note whether they end in a straight point or have knotted ends.

-- Praying mantis: Bright green or brown in color, their high front legs make them easy to identify;
+- Praying Mantis: Bright green or brown, their high front legs make them easy to identify;

 - Katydids: Related to grasshoppers, these resemble leaves and chirp at night;